ymlai87416/CarND-Vehicle-Detection/writeup.md

 I first train over 3000s linear SVM (use only 2000 images) and check for their test accuracy score, and then I select the best 650 hyper-parameter sets and train a linear SVM using the full set of training data.

-Here are the best 5 features I can find, each of them having 99.87% test accuracy score.
+Here are the best 5 hyper-parameter set I can find.

 | Parameter        | 1   |  2   |  3   |  4   |  5   |
 |:-------------:|:-------:| :-------:|:-------:|:-------:|:-------:|